 - 24/7 incident report: Uber’s support team is available around the clock to help with safety concerns.

 - RideCheck: Uber tracks all of its trips with GPS, and if you go far off-track, Uber will check in to ensure you’re safe and send help if you aren’t.

-But there are still more steps Uber can take to protect drivers, like implementing stricter policies around acceptable passenger behavior, providing resources and support for drivers subjected to abuse or discrimination, and offering better training to drivers on how to handle difficult or dangerous situations.
+But there are still more steps Uber can take to protect drivers, like implementing stricter policies around acceptable passenger behavior, and offering better training to drivers on how to handle difficult or dangerous situations.